awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 The code for a Local Zone is its Region code followed by an identifier that indicates its physical location\.
 For example, `us-west-2-lax-1` in Los Angeles\.
 For more information, see [Available Local Zones](#local-zones-available)\.

 The following diagram illustrates the AWS Region `us-west-2`, two of its Availability Zones, and two of its Local Zones\.
 The VPC spans the Availability Zones and one of the Local Zones\.
-Each zone in the VPC has one subnet\.
+Each zone in the VPC has one subnet, and each subnet has an instance\.

 ![\[A VPC with Availability Zones and Local Zones.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/region-with-lzs.png)